-OTD: ALAN BROWNE BORN
+OTD: ALAN BROWNE DEBUT

 At the time Preston were in League One and managed by future Sunderland manager Simon Grayson.
 His debut for PNE came in March 2014 against Peterborough United and he assisted the final goal of a 3-1 victory.
 He got on the pitch a few more times before the end of the season, during this campaign he also scored his first professional goal in a 6-1 thumping of Carlisle United.
 The Lilywhites qualified for the playoffs in 5th place but were defeated by Rotherham United in the semi finals.

 In 2014/15, he became more involved in league fixtures and was a regular feature in cup matches as he made 32 appearances in all competitions.
 Browne featured in the League One playoff final to conclude the season.
-Preston stormed to promotion, beating Swindon Town 4-0 to earn a place in the second tier.
+Preston stormed to promotion, beating Swindon Town 4-0 at Wembley to earn a place in the second tier.

 Despite the higher standard of football, Alan Browne’s involvement still increased to 40 matches in all competitions in the campaign afterwards.
 The key moment of this season for him was when he scored a last minute winner versus Huddersfield Town in front of home support.
 His club survived in their new environment no problem, finishing inside the top half of the table.